The 7 Most Important Local SEO Decisions You Better Get Right Today

 6. Google Map

-3. Directories To Use- In the competitive online search market, it’s vital that you not only get your Google Local info correct, but you also want to be listed in certain online quality directories that are commonly used in your industry.
-This will help to increase your local search rank on Google, but will also give you another online destination where you can be found.
+3. Directories To Use- In the competitive online local search market, it’s vital that you not only get your Google Local info correct, but you also want to be listed in certain online quality directories that are commonly used in your industry.
+This will help to increase your local search rank (improve local seo) on Google, but will also give you another online destination where you can be found.
 A very helpful service to get you started with this is Moz Local.
 Also, we highly recommend that you register your site with Yahoo & Bing.
-Yahoo’s listing cost money, but is worth it.
-For more on Yahoo, https://smallbusiness.yahoo.com/local-listings https://moz.com/local For a more comprehensive list of directories, see below- *(please note that http://www.houzz.com/ is not listed.)
+Yahoo’s listing cost money, but is worth it as their network of sites will give you more reach.
+For more on Yahoo, https://smallbusiness.yahoo.com/local-listings https://moz.com/local For a more comprehensive list of search directories, see below- *(please note that http://www.houzz.com/ is not listed.)

-To shed some light on the importance of selecting quality directories for your business & site, here is some recent 2015 data on the subject from BrightLocal.
+To shed some light on the importance of selecting quality local directories for your business & site to improve your local seo, here is some recent data (2015) on the subject from BrightLocal.
 We hope this helps your selection process.

-4. The Real Value of +1 & Reviews- In case you don’t know, social signals especially +1’s from Google and customer reviews on your Google Local page carry a fair amount of weight in determining your organic search rank.
+4. Local & Social Reviews- In case you don’t know, social signals (activity on your social media channels) and customer reviews on your Google Local page carry a fair amount of weight in determining your organic search rank, especially your local seo rank.
 So be sure to post regular quality content on your Google Local business page and build up your connections in this social channel.
 Like most of us that grew up using Facebook (or in my case MySpace), you want to use a lot of the same underlying tactics that you used on Facebook.
-You also want to make sure you attain reviews on your Google Local business page from customers because once again this is an important factor in determining your local rank versus your competition.
+You also want to make sure you attain reviews on your Google Local business page from customers because once again this is an important factor in determining your local seo rank versus your competition.
 A nice way to do this is to send your Google Local page to a customer, request a review and offer them a discount or free promo.
 Do this in a nice, genuine and sincere manner and see what happens.
 If you want, you can copy & paste this email-

 Hey _______ Hope all is well and we want you to know that we greatly appreciate your support!
 We simply love being part of this great local (insert town/city) community.
 To help us better serve you, we would appreciate a quick review on our Google Local Business page, (insert link here) and we hope to see you soon.